The Utah Trust & Estate

 Just as there are various exemptions to the estate tax and the gift tax, there are exemptions to the GST tax.

 For practical purposes, any gift that would be exempt from the gift tax will also be exempt from the GST tax.
-Thus, a $17,000 gift to one’s grandchild will not have any GST tax consequences, nor will direct payment of a grandchild’s medical or educational expenses to the provider of those services.
+Thus, an $18,000 gift to one’s grandchild will not have any GST tax consequences, nor will direct payment of a grandchild’s medical or educational expenses to the provider of those services.

 The $12.92 million GST tax exemption can be used to exempt direct gifts to a grandchild from the GST tax, or it can be allocated to a generation-skipping trust to make the trust GST-exempt.
 If a trust is exempt from the GST tax, all growth in the value of the trust assets will also be GST-exempt.